 Employees may contribute up to the annual IRS maximum when combined with Liberty Mutual’s contribution.
 Liberty’s contributions will be pro-rated based on date of hire.

-How often can employees change their HSA contribution amount?
+How often can an employee change their HSA contribution amount?

 Employees can change their HSA contribution at any time.
+Visit BenefitConnect for details.
 Any change affects future contributions and will take effect as soon as administratively practicable following the date they change their contribution amount.
-Note that any increase in an employee's total contribution amount will be calculated for the paychecks left between the time they record the change and their last paycheck of the year.
+Note that any increase in an employee’s total contribution amount will be calculated for the paychecks left between the time they record the change and their last paycheck of the year.

 Note: If an employee is covered under a CDHP or HDHP outside of Liberty, they do not qualify for the FSA.
 Employees in Puerto Rico are not eligible to contribute to the Health Care FSA on a pre-tax basis.